One of 171 All-Steinway Schools in the world

 Oct.
 2007 — Lipscomb’s first Steinway was dedicated at a concert featuring pianist Frederic Chiu.

 2010 — Lipscomb added a second nine-foot Steinway concert grand as part of the renovation of Collins Alumni Auditorium.

 Dec, 2011 — A third Steinway grand was purchased for piano majors to use as a practice instrument.

-April 2015 — A group of Lipscomb music students and faculty traveled to the Steinway factory in New York City to select two of the pianos that were part of the final group of pianos purchased.
+April 2015 — The Lipscomb piano studio and several music faculty traveled to the Steinway factory in New York City to hand select two of the pianos that were part of the final group of pianos purchased.